sst/guide/_chapters/setting-up-your-project-on-seed.md

 Your new app is created.
 You'll notice a few things here.
 First, we have a service called **notes-infra**.
 It's picking up the service name from our `sst.json`.
 You can choose to change this by clicking on the service and editing its name.
 You'll also notice the two stages that have been created.

 A Serverless app can have multiple services within it.
 A service (roughly speaking) is a reference to a `sst.json` or `serverless.yml` file.
 In our case we have two services in our repo.
-Let’s add the notes* service.
+Let’s add the API service.
 Click **Pipeline**.

 ![Click pipeline screenshot](/assets/part2/click-pipeline.png)